 - You will need an authentication code from the old smartphone again to do this.

-- When your account is finally logged in on the web browser, open a new tab and click on the 9-dots button on the top left corner of the screen.
+- When your account is finally logged in on the web browser, open a new tab and click on the 9-dots button on the screen’s top-left corner.

 - This will open a list of Google apps and services.
-Click on the Account icon to access the Google account settings.
+Next, click on the Account icon to access the account settings.

 - Under the Password and Sign-in Method, click on the 2-Step Verification button.